aftwasiq/custom-shell/README.md

 # qshell (IN PROGRESS)

 A simple custom UNIX-based shell written in low-level C for personal use, built from scratch.
-It features its own relatively simple Lexer & Parser
+It features its own relatively simple lexer & parser for command input.

 Disclaimer: i'm still actively working on this so it is very buggy & not finalized